-Production: Once a video project kicks off, a video producer will own all of the logistics and management leading up to the shoot.
-They’ll line up the production crew, talent, needed equipment and general scheduling logistics.
-On the day of the video shoot, they serve as the director and field producer on set, ensuring everything runs smoothly and on time, while also taking the lead on creative direction and quality control to make sure the crew is capturing everything that was discussed in pre-production.
+Once a video project kicks off, a video producer will own all of the logistics and management leading up to production and filming.
+They’ll assemble the appropriate-sized production crew, talent, and needed equipment, as well as manage general scheduling logistics.
+On the day of filming, they serve as the director and field producer on set, ensuring everything runs smoothly and on time, while also taking the lead on creative direction and quality control to ensure the crew is capturing everything that was discussed in pre-production.

-Post-Production: After shooting is complete, a video producer works very closely with the editor to develop a storyline that ecompasses those key messages.
+After filming is complete, a video producer works very closely with the editor to develop a storyline that encompasses those key messages.
 Producers then continue to manage the post-production timeline – tracking budget, critiquing creative execution of the editing process, and ensuring all deadlines are met.
-Ultimately, video producers help to bring the vision to life.
+Ultimately, producers lead the process of bringing the vision of the video to life.

 Questions Your Video Producer Should Be Asking (or How to Spot a Good Video Producer)